Pros and Cons of Full-Time Van Life

 You don’t realize how many aspects of daily life you take for granted until you no longer have them.
 A con of van life is your van surely won’t have a washing machine, dishwasher, or endless hot water.
 It may not even have a van toilet, shower, or ample electricity.

-On the flip side, van life teaches you to make due.
+On the flip side, van life teaches you to make do.
 You start to see things like the occasional hot shower as a luxury.
 You learn how to cook a meal using fewer dishes so you don’t have to waste water.
 You make your clothes last several weeks before you suck it up and go to a laundromat.
 You make sure to turn off the lights and other electronics so you don’t waste your precious electricity.
 You’ll become an expert on how to find public amenities like dump stations, showers, and more.

 If these sacrifices sound miserable, van life is probably not for you.
 You can work around some of them by designing your van build around your specific needs, but even so, there are some things you just can’t have in a van.